raceintospace/raceintospace/doc/manual/manual.md

 #### Dummy Tests

-Once your hardware reaches Max R&D, it's impossible to further improve its reliability through research, yet you may not consider it safe enough yet to risk lives with.
+Once your hardware reaches Max R&D, it's impossible to further improve it through research, yet you may not consider it safe enough yet to risk lives with.
 So it's often advisable to fly it on real, but unmanned, missions.
 This puts the hardware through its paces and increases its Safety by 1% per mission, so long as it performs successfully on at least one step of the mission.
 Dummy tests don't gain or lose you prestige, but they let you improve your hardware without risking lives.

 In BARIS, dummy tests flown below Max R&D would give the player no advantage beyond a simple 1% Safety, effectively discouraging aggressive testing.
 RIS avoids this phenomenon of "wasted dummy tests" by raising the Max R&D by 1% on each flight (again, so long as the hardware succeeds on at least one step), which can make it helpful to fly dummy tests before research is complete.
 (Catastrophic failures will reset the Max R&D to its original level, to avoid disrupting game balance.)
 This behavior can be reset to the way BARIS worked by turning on `succesRDMax` in Advanced Preferences.